Abhyuday98/streaming-party/README.md

 2. `npm i`
 3. `npm run start`
 4. You will have your backend running in the default 4000 port
-## Download and run ngrok
+## Download and run ngrok to start sharing

 1. You can download ngrok from the following link: https://ngrok.com/
 2. Once open the ngrok shell.
 3. run `ngrok http 4000`
-4. Ngrok will generate a link which you can share with your friends.
+4. Ngrok will generate a link which you can share with your friend.
+5. Make sure the other user starts and stops the video once.
+Share controls cannot cold start a video

 ## That's all